Eiuyc/DL_FS2K/README.md

 # DL_FS2K
 Comparision of several CNN based networks on human face attribute classification.
-6 methods related to light-weight convolutional neural networks are implemented on [FS2K](https://github.com/DengPingFan/FS2K), and results are presented in table format as below:
+6 methods related to light-weight convolutional neural networks are implemented using pytorch, and results on [FS2K](https://github.com/DengPingFan/FS2K) are presented in table format as below:

 1. Accuracy of 6 attributes